701Group2/daily-focus/client/README.md

     -   Search Bar
     -   SelectWidgetModal

-Please refer to the `Frontend` link under Architecture heading in the table of content for more information about each individual components and how each of them are set up.
+Please refer to the [Front End](https://github.com/SE701Group2/daily-focus/wiki/Front-End) under Architecture heading in the Wiki for more information about each individual components and how each of them are set up.

 ## Testing